argArthur/Commando/README.md

 _____________________________________________

 Paremeter **allowedWebhooks.**
-what webhooks are allowed to use this command.
+What webhooks are allowed to use this command.
 ______________________________________________________
 |                          |                         |
 |  type: Array or String   |	default value: []    |